Last update: 17 February, 2021

-During this second wave, the epicenter of the crisis is the “central valley”.
-That is the region in and around the capital San Jose and the airport in Alajuela.
-The vast majority (about 3 out of a total of 5 million) of the Costa Ricans live in this region.
-It is the economic heart of the country, but not a significant destination for tourism.
+During this second wave, the epicenter is the “central valley”.
+This is the region in and around the capital San Jose and the airport in Alajuela.
+The vast majority (about 3 out of a total of 5,5 million) of the Costa Ricans live in this region.
+It is the economic heart of the country, but not a destination of significance for tourists.

-For travelers it is important to know that from 1 August 2020 all beaches will be open from 5 am to 2.30 pm and that all outdoor tourist activities (such as zip lining, fishing, surfing lessons, cycling, etc) can continue.
-Many of the national parks are open and can be visited, although certain trails may be closed.
+For travelers it is important to know that all beaches are open.
+All outdoor tourist activities (such as zip lining, fishing, surfing lessons, cycling, etc) are allowed as well.
+Most of the national parks are open and can be visited, although certain trails may be closed.

 If during your vacation in Costa Rica you suspect you have contracted COVID-19 and are showing symptoms, you should call the local telephone number 1322.
 This is the official number of the authorities and you should follow their advice.

 If indeed you are infected with the corona virus during your vacation in Costa Rica, you are required to self-isolate for at least 14 days.
 The additional costs associated with this are covered by travel insurance taken out in Costa Rica.
 Of course, make sure you know the exact conditions of the insurance policy.